dragonslayer14/CS7641/P2-RO/notes.md

   - if RHC and SA are performing about as well, the underlying problem is probably simple
   - NN is also probably not the absolute best version of the network that could exist for the problem
   - performance can be defined as both the performance function, as well as time
-- GA and MIMIC are looking for underlying structure, so if there is not, it can take much longer and waster efforts
+- GA and MIMIC are looking for underlying structure, so if there is not, it can take much longer and waste efforts
 - Time vs problem size could be interesting
   - table could be useful instead of plot
 - during dev, may be good to choose 2 or 3 problem sizes, tune for each, then pick one for the analysis